-I really don’t think any actor but Jimmy Stewart could have pulled it off.
-His good guy, all-American image provided a perfect subversion of expectations and also softens our perception of Scottie perhaps more than he deserves.
-Stewart was criticized by some including Hitchcock himself for looking too old for the part.
-And, while the full head of gray hair maybe takes away from any believable sexual appeal from someone like Madeleine, I think his perceived age also helped sell the character.
-By looking older, it really gives the feeling that this is Scottie’s last chance at love, that without Madeleine it’s too late to find someone else.
-This angle helps sell his depression after she dies, and makes the ending feel 100x more defeating.
-If he were a young man, he’d presumably be able to move on eventually and meet someone else, so this wouldn’t necessarily be the defining experience of his life.
-Also, many of Scottie’s actions would be less sympathetic and seem more rude or hurtful if coming from a younger man.
-The way he gets short with people including Midge, Gavin and the McKittrick inn keeper for example.
+Stewart was criticized by some, including Hitchcock himself, for looking too old for the part.
+And, while the full head of gray hair might hamper our ability to buy that a beautiful 26 year old like Madeleine would like him, I think Scottie’s perceived age helped sell the character too.
+By looking older, it really gives the feeling that this is his last chance at love, and without Madeleine it’ll be too late to find someone else.
+This magnifies our belief in Scottie’s depression after she dies, and makes the ending 100x more defeating.
+Also, many of Scottie’s actions would seem more rude if coming from a younger man: the way he gets short with people including Midge, Gavin and the McKittrick hotel keeper for example.
 Finally, Scottie’s age may aid in Vertigo’s analogy of unequal relationships between the sexes; throughout history younger women were sought after by older men.

 Scottie’s Sexuality